AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Discussion

-This lack of discussion of risks and explanation of the distinctive functionalities of LLMs can encourage individuals to interact with LLMs using ``old norms'' that may no longer apply.
-Especially at a time when current design patterns of many LLM systems often overshadow the generative nature of AI outputs or blur the boundaries between generative and retrieval systems.
-This pattern aligns with work on how technological affordances shape mental models~\cite{Norman_design} and with recent findings that people hold inaccurate perceptions of LLMs~\cite{zhang2024s, zhou2024risk}.
-Taken together, these insights underscore the importance of ongoing efforts to regulate public perception and promote AI literacy.
+The lack of discussion of risks and explanation of the distinctive functionalities of LLMs can encourage individuals to interact with LLMs using ``old norms'' that may no longer apply.
+Particularly at a time when current design patterns of many LLM systems often overshadow the generative nature of AI outputs or blur the boundaries between generative and retrieval systems.
+As technological affordances will inevitably shape users' mental models~\cite{Norman_design}, recent empirical findings showed that people held inaccurate perceptions of LLMs~\cite{zhang2024s, zhou2024risk}.
+Taken together, all evidence underscores the importance of efforts to regulate public perception and promote AI literacy.
 While recent regulations like the European Union (EU) AI Act~\cite{eu_ai_act_2024} have emphasized the importance of AI literacy, these efforts focused on programs ``intended for professionals, organisations, or the general workforce''~\cite{eu_ai_act_literacy}.
 Thus, we highlight the unique role of public discourse in engaging and influencing the greater public's everyday perceptions and practices.
-After all, communicating risks should not be reduced to simply correcting ``wrong'' concerns or edifying ``uninformed'' lay perceptions, but rather a two-way exchange of information~\cite{national1989improving}.
+After all, communicating risks should be a two-way exchange of information~\cite{keeney1986improving}, not reduced to correcting ``wrong'' concerns or edifying ``uninformed'' lay perceptions.

-A closer look into cross-channel differences shows another important feature of the discourse infrastructure: the heterogeneity between content author types.
-Our results showed that professional outlets (i.e., news and research press) were more likely to mention risks and broader societal and systemic implications beyond specific and isolated instances.
-Meanwhile, there was also an unaligned focus on specific health domains for LLMs applications in layperson outlets: TikTok and Reddit had more discussions surrounding consumer health support and especially in emotional companionship and therapeutic support.